JankaGramofonomanka/idris-compiler-tools/README.md

       A **semantically** correct (to the extent it is worth it to enforce) `LNG` code.
     - `LLVM` - a representation of the `LLVM` intermediate representation, that takes the role of the target language.
-    - `Compile.Data.CBlock` - a representation of a basic block in the process of being constructed, i.e., one that facilitates construction of basic blocks from partially defined ones.

 - The compiler (`lng-compiler` package):
   - `Main` - the main program of the compiler.